-- making a poor judgement when overtaking, leaving insufficient room to complete the manoeuvre in the face of oncoming traffic; and - an operator misinterpreting the sound of a machine breakdown and failing to switch off immediately. - Why do mistakes occur? - Doing too many things at the same time. - Doing too many complex tasks at once. - Time pressures. - Factors which contribute to people making mistakes - The work environment e.g., too hot, too cold, poor lighting, restricted workspace, noise. - Extreme task demands e.g., high workloads, boring and repetitive jobs, jobs that require a lot of concentration, too many distractions. - Social issues e.g., peer pressure, conflicting attitudes to health and safety, conflicting attitudes of workers on how to complete work, too few workers. - Individual stressors e.g., drugs and alcohol, lack of sleep, family problems, ill health. - Equipment problems e.g., inaccurate or confusing instructions and procedures. - Organisational issues e.g., failing to understand where mistakes can occur and implement controls, such as training and monitoring

-How you can reduce mistakes

-To avoid rule-based mistakes, increase worker situational awareness of high-risk tasks on site and provide procedures for predictable, non-routine, high-risk tasks.

-To avoid knowledge-based mistakes, ensure proper supervision for inexperienced workers and provide job aids and diagrams to explain procedures.

-Ask yourself: 'How can I reduce the likelihood of mistakes occurring on this site?'
+- Making a poor judgement when overtaking, leaving insufficient room to complete the manoeuvre in the face of oncoming traffic, and - An operator misinterpreted the sound of a machine breakdown and failed to switch off immediately. - Why do mistakes occur? - Doing too many things at the same time. - Doing too many complex tasks at once. - Time pressures. - Factors that contribute to people making mistakes - The work environment e.g., too hot, too cold, poor lighting, restricted workspace, noise. - Extreme task demands e.g., high workloads, boring and repetitive jobs, jobs that require a lot of concentration, too many distractions. - Social issues e.g., peer pressure, conflicting attitudes to health and safety, conflicting attitudes of workers on how to complete work, too few workers. - Individual stressors e.g., drugs and alcohol, lack of sleep, family problems, ill health. - Equipment problems e.g., inaccurate or confusing instructions and procedures. - Organisational issues e.g., failing to understand where mistakes can occur and implement controls, such as training and monitoring - How you can reduce mistakes - To avoid rule-based mistakes, increase worker situational awareness of high-risk tasks on site and provide procedures for predictable, non-routine, high-risk tasks. - To avoid knowledge-based mistakes, ensure proper supervision for inexperienced workers and provide job aids and diagrams to explain procedures. - Ask yourself: 'how can i reduce the likelihood of mistakes occurring on this site?'